Pelosi orders impeachment probe: ‘No one is above the law’

 Trump, who thrives on combat, has all but dared Democrats to take this step, confident that the specter of impeachment led by the opposition party will bolster rather than diminish his political support.

-Meeting with world leaders at the United Nations, he previewed his defense in an all-caps tweet: “PRESIDENTIAL HARRASSMENT!”
+Meeting with world leaders at the United Nations, he previewed his defense in an all-caps tweet: “PRESIDENTIAL HARASSMENT!”

 “Now is the time to act,” said Lewis, in an address to the House.
 “To delay or to do otherwise would betray the foundation of our democracy.”